SciSharp/Tensor.NET/Readme.md

 # Tensor.NET

+Tensor.NET is a lightweight and high-performance tensor library which provides numpy-like operations but .NET style interfaces.
+It supports generic tensor, Linq, C# native slices and so on.
+It is young so that it may may lack some features or have some BUGs.
+Please tell us on github or via email, thank you!

 ## Why using Tensor.NET

 Currently, there has been some repositories to support tensor operation, providing numpy-like interfaces, such as [NumSharp](https://github.com/SciSharp/NumSharp) and [TensorFlow.NET](https://github.com/SciSharp/TensorFlow.NET).
 I also learned a lot from them and thanks for the authors of the two repositories sincerely!